AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/modify-in-flight.md

 >[!NOTE]
 >
 >Modifying a document after sending is only available for enterprise-level plans.
-Your Acrobat Sign administrator may need to enable the **Modify Agreements** setting in the **Send Settings** section of the **Account Settings** to use this feature.
+Your Acrobat Sign administrator needs to enable **Modify Agreements** in the **Send Settings** section of the **Account Settings** to use this feature.

 >[!VIDEO](https://video.tv.adobe.com/v/342299?hidetitle=true)